encse/encse/README.md

 or - from my childhood -  a [Rubik's cube solver](https://rubik.csokavar.hu) in my portfolio here.

-🏠  The arcade is always open for a quick round of pac-man at [csokavar.hu](https://csokavar.hu/about).
+🏠  The arcade is always open for a quick round of Pac-Man at [csokavar.hu](https://csokavar.hu/about).
 You can also `finger @csokavar.hu` for the latest news.